 Prohibition: A Lesson Not Learned

 My first experience with cannabis occurred in the U.S. Navy when I was a 22 year old hospital corpsman.
-One day one of my Mexican friends, who smoked the dried weed, recommended that I try it.
+One day one of my Mexican friends, who smoked the dried weed known as “pot”, recommended that I try it.
 All my life I had read bad things about narcotics (sleep inducing drugs) from government sources and news articles but since my friend appeared perfectly normal, I became curious to know more about it.
 For the next six months I read articles both pro and con and observed the behavior of other corpsmen that I knew smoked pot.
-I decided to try it just once to see what the fuss was about.
+I decided to try it once to see what the fuss was about.
 On a Friday night a small group of us got together and smoked a $10 baggie (one ounce) of Mexican ditch weed.
-When the event ended I was disappointed because nothing happened!
+When the event ended I was disappointed because nothing happened.
 A week later I tried once again to experience the effect and this time I discovered it was more fun and less toxic than alcohol - with no hangover.

 When Richard Milhous Nixon, launched his drug war in 1970, I did not pay much attention to his hard-line speeches against people like me.
 I did not know that he liked to puff on cigars and drink rum cokes and dry martinis while he partied with his political friends.
-I vaguely remember that he dismissed the findings of his own Schafer Commission when they recommended the immediate decriminalization of marijuana.
+I vaguely remember that he dismissed the findings of his own Schafer Commission when its members recommended the immediate decriminalization of marijuana.

 I understand now that Nixon played the hard-core prohibitionist to get votes.
-He ran on a platform of law and order and promised the American people to get tough on lawbreakers, meaning pot smokers.
+He ran on a platform of law and order and promised the American people to get tough on lawbreakers - meaning pot smokers.
 Every politician after Nixon knew that words like "tough on crime" and "tough on drugs" in the campaign speech got you elected every time.

 Conspiracy Theory